jhucsf/fall2021/assign/assign04.md

 The code for the program is in a source file called `magic.c` or `magic.cpp`.
 The provided `Makefile` will build an executable called `magic`.

+## Grading criteria

+Your grade will be determined as follows:

+* Grading criteria coming soon!

 ## A word of caution

 You can no doubt find many example programs on the web that extract